wp-plugins/post-expirator/readme.txt

 == Changelog ==

+**Version 2.0**

+This is a major update of the core functions of this plugin.
+All current plugins and settings should be upgraded to the new formats and work as expected.
+Any posts currently schedule to be expirated in the future will be automatically upgraded to the new format.

+* New: Improved debug calls and logging
+* New: Added the ability to expire to a "private" post
+* New: Added the ability to expire by adding or removing categories.
+The old way of doing things is now known as replacing categories
+* New: Revamped the expiration process - the plugin no longer runs on an minute, hourly, or other schedule.
+Each expiration event schedules a unique event to run, conserving system resources and making things more efficient
+* New: The type of expiration event can be selected for each post, directly from the post editing screen
+* New: Ability to set defaults for each post type (including custom posts)
+* Change: Renamed expiration-date meta value to _expiration-date
+* Fix: Removed kses filter calls when then schedule task runs that was causing code entered as unfiltered_html to be removed
+* Fix: Updated some calls of date to now use date_i18n
+* Fix: Most (if not all) php error/warnings should be addressed
+* Fix: Updated wpdb calls in the debug class to use wpdb_prepare correctly

 **Version 1.6.2**

 * Added the ability to configure the post expirator to be enabled by default for all new posts